frantoso/physical-quantities/README.md

 val current = Current.fromAmpere(12)
 ```

-Is the same as
+is the same as

 ```kotlin
 val current = 12.A
 ```

-To handle small and big values modifiers are provided as prefixes.
-There is a long and a short
+To handle small and large values, modifiers are provided as prefixes.
+A long and a short
-form available.
+form is available.

 Long variant: